Tau-J/rtmlib/README.md

 - opencv-python
 - opencv-contrib-python

-Optionally, you can use other common backends like pytorch, onnxruntime, tensorrt to accelerate the inference process.
+Optionally, you can use other common backends like opencv, onnxruntime, tensorrt to accelerate the inference process.

 ## Installation